junxit/us-congress-bills-111/bill.md

 - **(2)** The earthquake has devastated Haiti’s infrastructure, including homes, offices, factories, roads, ports, communications, and other facilities.
 The loss of life attributable to the earthquake was massive.
 - **(3)** Even before the earthquake, Haiti was the poorest country in the Western Hemisphere, ranking 149 out of 182 countries according to the United Nation’s Human Development Index.
 - **(4)** In recent years, however, the Government and people of Haiti had taken important steps forward to promote economic growth and development, including making strides towards establishing a competitive apparel sector.
-- **(5)** United States trade preference programs, including the Caribbean Basin Economic Recovery Act (as amended by the United States-Caribbean Basin Trade Partnership Act, the Haitian Hemispheric Opportunity through Partnership Encouragement Act of 2006 (“HOPE Act”), and the Haitian Hemispheric Opportunity through Partnership Encouragement Act of 2008 (“HOPE II Act”)), which extend duty-free tariff treatment to certain apparel produced in Haiti, have made an important contribution to Haiti’s economic development efforts.
+- **(5)** United States trade preference programs, including the Caribbean Basin Economic Recovery Act (as amended by the United States-Caribbean Basin Trade Partnership Act, the Haitian Hemispheric Opportunity through Partnership Encouragement Act of 2006, and the Haitian Hemispheric Opportunity through Partnership Encouragement Act of 2008), which extend duty-free tariff treatment to certain apparel produced in Haiti, have made an important contribution to Haiti’s economic development efforts.
 - **(6)** However, the Haitian apparel sector has been hard hit by the January 12, 2010, earthquake.
 A number of apparel factories based in and around Port-au-Prince have been heavily damaged, including the collapse of one major apparel factory that had employed nearly 4,000 workers.
 - **(7)** The Port-au-Prince seaport that had served the apparel trade has been badly damaged.
 And extensive damage to roads has made it difficult to transport apparel to the Dominican Republic for shipment from ports in that country.
 - **(8)** According to estimates by the Department of Commerce, imports of apparel articles from Haiti to the United States in 2010 have decreased by 43 percent as compared to the same period in 2009.